Database Imports

 2. Give your imported database a name and select a region from the dropdown.

-3. We recommend using the same name as the database you're importing from to avoid having to update any database name references throughout your application code.
-If you'd prefer to use a different database name, just make sure to update your app where applicable once you fully switch over to PlanetScale.
+3. We recommend using the same name as the database you're importing from to avoid updating any database name references throughout your application code.
+If you'd prefer to use a different database name, make sure to update your app where applicable once you fully switch over to PlanetScale.

 4. Fill in the following connection values with information from your existing hosted database: